 That day, Jesus sat back and let the bridegroom take the credit, as the master of ceremonies called the groom aside and declared with wonder, “You have saved the best wine until now.”

 We can imagine how much Jesus was enjoying that moment.

-- His disciples and the servants were seeing a miracle from the Father
+- His disciples and the servants saw a miracle from the Father

 - Jesus’ glory and Divinity were being revealed—the first sign!

 And instead of a disastrous under-supply, the bridegroom was being applauded for generosity.